 What is the easiest way to cut a butternut squash?

 Seriously, I find butternut squash tricky and time-consuming to cut or cube.
 As much as I love it I won’t make it often because of how difficult it is to prepare.
-You have to peel, remove seed and dice and it’s just really no easy task.
+You have to peel, remove seeds and dice and it’s just really no easy task.
+And without a perfectly sharpened knife, it can be little risky too.

 Thankfully, you can generally find ready-to-cook butternut squash at most any grocery store.
-I found this large 2 pound package at Costco and I can generally find 12oz packages at other regular grocery stores.
+I found this large 2 pound package at Costco and I can generally find 12-16 oz packages at most regular grocery stores.
+This is the best way to enjoy fresh butternut squash without the extra work.

-Two pounds of butternut squash will cook down a bit, so you’ll want to use a smaller 2 quart casserole dish for this.
+Two pounds of butternut squash will cook down quite a bit, so you’ll want to use a smaller 2 quart casserole dish.

 - perfect with your Thanksgiving turkey dinner